 In marketing, why do buyers want immediate gratification?
 They require a service or product, but they need it provided right away.
 Having the option to get something instantly increases customer loyalty and efficiency.
 One approach to guarantee that your products or services enjoy this advantage is to address an urgent need or issue right away.

-Offering fast pleasure might lessen the work a customer puts into using your product or service.
-This is especially the case in the technological realm, where everyone wants instant gratification.
-E-commerce platforms like Amazon, for instance, have simplified the process of purchasing goods considerably.
 Amazon’s site allows customers to shop, research, and compare products without leaving the site.
 You might have to scroll through multiple pages of product descriptions on a standard website selling perishable goods.
 The reason for this is that looking for anything on Amazon is usually quicker than looking for it in a printed catalog.

 E-commerce platforms are not immune to this type of “want it now” mentality.
 Customers are less likely to provide negative feedback if the firm is consistently operating in accordance with best practices and being loyal to its fundamental beliefs; nonetheless, you shouldn’t forget that your site should be the first stop for anyone interested in giving your products a try.
 In this post, we’ll take a high-level look at six strategies you may use to improve the quality of your content marketing efforts.